0fner/SyncFSToRaumfeld/README.md

 _pysimpelsoap_ and _lxml_ can be installed via _pip_ from online sources, _PyRaumfeld_ and _FSAPI_ must be installed from the provided folders:
 1. install setuptools
-`pip install setuptools`
+    * `pip install setuptools`
 2. install PyRaumfeld
-change into the PyRaumfeld directory
+    * change into the PyRaumfeld directory
-`pip install .`
+    * `pip install .`
 3. install FSAPI
-change into the python-fsapi directory
+    * change into the python-fsapi directory
-`pip install .`
+    * `pip install .`

 Installation of SyncFSToRaumfeld
 ================================
 SyncFSToRaumfeld can run on any system supporting Python (e.g. Linux, macOS, Windows).
-For a Raspberry Pi running RaspbianOS do the following:
+For a Raspberry Pi running Raspberry Pi OS do the following:

 * copy _SyncFSToRaumfeld.py_ into the home directory of a user (e.g. /home/pi/bin)
 * ensure that _SyncFSToRaumfeld.py_ is owned and executeable by this user